Richard Pacquette: Club career

 In July 2025, he became player-manager of Harefield United.
+He made his debut for the club on 5 August, in a 3–2 FA Cup win over Peacehaven & Telscombe, scoring his first goal several weeks later in a 1–2 defeat in the FA Vase to Rushden & Higham United.

 International career

 Pacquette earned a call-up to the Dominica national team for the 2010 FIFA World Cup qualification CONCACAF first round match against Barbados on 6 February 2008.
 Barbados went into the match as heavy favourites but fell behind to Pacquette's goal on his international debut, which finished as a 1–1 draw.
 After making his debut, manager Christopher Ericson said "He is great in front of goal, powerful and full of effort and work.
 I only hope that we can get him some more support up front in the next game – if we do I am sure we can win it".
 He also played in the 1–0 defeat in the second leg on 26 March.

 Style of play

 After signing for York City in 2009, manager Martin Foyle described him as being "strong and can hold the ball up, which we were poor at doing last season.
 He could be our link man because we need to retain possession better in the final third."